UpenaNuhansi/UpenaNuhansi/README.md

 - 🎓 Student developer focusing on building awesome projects
 - 🌱 I'm currently learning and growing my skills
 - 👥 Looking to collaborate on interesting projects
-- 📫 How to reach me: [Add your email]
+- 📫 How to reach me: upenanuhansi@gmail.com
-- 💬 WhatsApp: [Add your WhatsApp number if you want to share]

 ## Connect & Collaborate